 Transition Tasks

+A level Biology will use your knowledge from GCSE and build on this to help you understand new and more demanding ideas.
 For your transition task you must complete tasks A,B and C and then you will choose one option from task D .
-These tasks are t.
+These tasks are to ensure you will enjoy studying A Level Biology and that you are ready to start the course.

-Please complete your transition task by your first lesson back in September to class.
+Please complete your transition task by your first lesson back in September and bring it with you to class.

 Should you have any questions or require any help, please contact Mrs Welch swelch@cardinalnewmanschool.net or Miss Daly cdaly@cardinalnewmanschool.net